Content

 D = Frick (CH) | Currency CHF

-E = Embrach (CH) | Currency CHF
+E = Winterthur (CH) | Currency CHF

 F = Arnheim (NL) | Currency EUR

 Swissgrid is not legally obliged to prepare consolidated financial statements.
 Either the control principle necessary to prepare a consolidated financial statement (Art.
 963 of the Swiss Code of Obligations (CO)) is not met, or the subsidiaries do not have a material influence on Swissgrid’s financial statements.
 In particular, Pronovo AG is regulated by the Swiss Federal Office of Energy (SFOE) and is explicitly excluded from any consolidation with Swissgrid based on Art.
-64 (5) of the Energy Act (EnG).
+64 (5) of the Energy Act (EnA).

 The figures are unchanged from the previous year.